 We meet the requirements of Toitū's carbonreduce certification having measured our greenhouse gas emissions (GHG) in accordance with ISO 14064-1:2006.
 We are committed to managing and reducing our emissions and have developed a GHG emissions management plan and reduction targets.
 The firm is in its fifth year of reporting under the Toitū carbonreduce programme.

 To begin with, we nominated a conservative target of an absolute emissions reduction of at least 3% by 30 November 2022 - which has been exceeded.
 We are in the processes of updating our targets.
 To do so, we are reviewing policies and processes for assessing the need for and methods of business travel, reduction and continued recycling of paper and food waste throughout our offices, and investigating office energy efficiency options.

-Since a recording of 1,129.11 tCO2e in the year-ending 30 November 2018, Chapman Tripp has continued in its development of specific goals related to environmental sustainability and has recorded total emissions of 946.18 tCO2e as at 30 November 2019, and 379.65 tCO2e as at 30 November 2020.
+Since a recording of 1,129.11 tCO2e in the year-ending 30 November 2018, we have continued in our development of specific goals related to environmental sustainability.
+We recorded total emissions of 342.80 tCO2e in November 2021.
 This reduction was a result across several data points, not just the obvious carbon emission reductions due to the COVID-19 lockdowns and reduced air travel.

 In 2007 we established Project Footprint, a working group focused on driving awareness of our firm's environmental impacts and what we can do to minimise them.

 We’ve identified numerous ways we can make a positive difference, and Project Fooprint is committed to encouraging our people to be mindful of our environmental impact and how we can all work in a more sustainable way.
 In 2022 we were ranked in the inaugural Legal 500 Green Guide Asia Pacific.

 The firm’s key focus in 2021 is to embed, in a sustainable manner, the practices, changes in behaviour and learnings that have led to the reductions Chapman Tripp has experienced since its base year, while identifying where further savings can be achieved.

 Greer Fredricson, Community Director